andrewcoughtrie/lfric_core/documentation/source/user_guide/applications/application_structure.rst

 ----------------

-This section briefly describes the role of the initialise, step and finalise stage of a model driver layer.
-As many apps will share common ways of driving the models they use, a :ref:`Driver layer component
-<section driver layer component>` has been created that contains
-standard modules that can be used to help construct an application.
+This section briefly describes the role of the initialise, step and finalise stage of a simple application driver layer.
+As many applications will share common ways of driving the models they use, a :ref:`Driver layer component <section driver layer component>` has been created that contains standard modules that can be used to help construct an application.

 Driver Initialise
 ~~~~~~~~~~~~~~~~~

 The `driver initialise` stage of an application can roughly be divided
-between initialising the infrastructure of the model, such as meshes,
+between initialising the infrastructure of the model (including
-coordinates, clocks and calendars, and initialising the initial model
+infrastructure data about meshes, coordinates, clocks and calendars)
-state, including the reading initial data.
-The model provides
+and initialising the initial model data that represents the current
+state of the model (reading dumps and ancillary files).
+Some of the
-procedures that the driver initialise calls to complete the
+driver initialise work involves calls to procedures provided by the
+model.
+The processes required for initialising the application are
-initialisation.
-Separating these processes into multiple procedures
+separated into multiple model procedures to give applications
-gives applications flexibility in setting up models, for example,
+flexibility in setting up models.
+For example, where several models
-optimising setup where several models use the same or similar meshes.
+use the same or similar meshes, an application can ensure each mesh
+needs to be read only once.

-The model infrastructure typically comprises information about meshes
+The model infrastructure data typically comprises information about
-and coordinates that are fixed throughout the model run, as well as
+meshes and coordinates that are fixed throughout the model run, as
-some fixed data.
-The model state comprises fields and data that evolve
+well as some fixed data.
+The model state comprises fields and data
-as the model runs.
-Data held in the model state needs to be
+that evolve as the model runs.
+Data held in the model state needs to
-initialised, either from input data or by computing or choosing
+be initialised, either from input data or by computing or choosing
 values.

-Two similar models running within the same application may share some
-constant data.

 The driver initialisation may also initialise scientific components
 that are used by the model.